OpenDSA/OpenDSA/RST/en/Spatial/Spatial.rst

 of the BST to multiple dimensions.
 It is a binary tree whose splitting decisions alternate among the key dimensions.
-Like the BST, the kd tree uses :term:`object space decomposition`.
+Like the BST, the kd tree uses :term:`object-space decomposition`.
 The :term:`PR quadtree` uses
-:term:`key space decomposition` and so is a form of :term:`trie`.
+:term:`key-space decomposition` and so is a form of :term:`trie`.
 It is a binary tree only for one-dimensional keys (in which case it is a trie with a binary alphabet).